solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

 The world of agentic coding is evolving way too fast for anyone to stay on top of everything.
 New concepts emerge constantly: [MCP (Model Context Protocol)](https://modelcontextprotocol.io/introduction) lets agents connect to databases, APIs, and external tools.
 [Agent Skills](https://docs.github.com/en/copilot/concepts/agents/about-agent-skills) give Copilot specialized capabilities for specific tasks.
 Multi-agent orchestrators like [Gas Town](https://github.com/steveyegge/gastown) let you coordinate 20-30 Claude Code agents working in parallel with persistent work tracking.
 And [custom agents](https://code.visualstudio.com/docs/copilot/customization/custom-agents) let you create specialized assistants tailored to your workflow.

 It can feel overwhelming.
 If I changed my workflow every time a new tool came up, I wouldn't get any work done.
 And it all boils down to context management: these features are just different ways to feed better instructions to the model.
+That said, model choice does matter.
+Models have improved dramatically, and in my opinion, **Claude Opus 4.5** is currently the best for coding.

 My advice is to tune out the noise.
 First focus on mastering the fundamentals: understanding context, writing clear prompts, and using Planning mode.
 Once you've nailed those, the advanced features will make much more sense.

-## Getting Started

-This is what you need to get going:

-1. Get a GitHub Copilot license from [IT Services](https://it.services.solita.fi/support/catalog/items/134)
-2. Install the [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension in VS Code
-3. Log in with your Solita GitHub account

-That's it.
-You should now have the Copilot chat panel on the right side of VS Code.
-You can switch between Agent and Plan modes using the dropdown, and choose which model to use.
-In my opinion, the best coding model right now is **Claude Opus 4.5.**

 ## Conclusion
 AI-assisted development isn't magic, and it's not going to replace you.
 It's a tool that enables you to focus on solving the actual problem and helps you save time by automating the coding part.